 God wants us to create a taste for the gospel.

 God expects our speech to be more than sloppy sentimentalism.
 Our speech should cease from corrupt talk.
 Our speech should whet the appetite so people will want a second helping.
-It is sad that we can talk with animation about football, hockey, business, and politics, but we bore people to death when it comes to the gospel.
+Sadly, we can talk with animation about football, hockey, business, and politics, but we bore people to death when it comes to the gospel.

 If resisting either decomposition or adding flavor is the meaning here, then wholesome speech is the idea.
 Ephesians 4:29 speaks of “corrupt speech:” “Let no corrupt word proceed out of your mouth, but what is good for necessary edification, that it may impart grace to the hearers.”
 Today we talk of speech that is “salty.”
 These are people who throw coarse talk into a conversation.

 God wants us to communicate with people in a way that makes our ideas attractive and appealing so that it stimulates the interest of the listener.